deb-sahu/pgsql-mcp-server/README.md

 ---

-**Query your PostgreSQL database with natural language - no API keys required!** 🚀
+**Query your PostgreSQL database with natural language through your AI client!** 🚀